Peter in the Redwoods

 I recall childhood experiences of being in a forest for the first time with my young friends.

-We built forts and fantasies and explored the wonders and mysteries of what was behind a particular tree or where a phantom enemy might appear.
-The language we spoke was “Childese.”
-I try to keep that sense of wonder.
+We built forts and fantasies and dared to explore the wonders and mysteries of what was behind a particular tree or where a phantom enemy might appear.
+Our language was “Childese.”

 Current technology allows the creation of large images, providing the viewer with an immersive experience.

-A photographer friend told me he believed the most successful landscape images made him want to “walk into it.”
-I hope that some of these images give you the same feeling.
+A photographer friend told me that the most successful landscape images made him want to “walk into it.”
+I hope that some of these images inspire you to do the same.